 15. Bottom time limitations and “exceptional dives”.
 Dives carrying a risk ranging 5-6% or requiring more than 90 min of chamber oxygen breathing are identified by asterisk.
-Dives should not be planned for these exceptional bottom times.
-Petroleum related diving (diving according to the Norwegian petroleum regulations) should comply with UK bottom time regulations.
-Bottom times exceeding UK bottom time limitations are listed below the horizontal bold line in the tables.
+Bottom time limitations as stipulated by the Norwegian Labour Inspection Authority and the NORSOK standard are identified by horizontal bold line in the tables.